 transfer tax and fees for a house

-Normal property transfer fees and taxes apply to the transfer of ownership of a house separate from the land it is on.
+Normal property transfer fees and taxes apply to the transfer of ownership of a house separate from the land it is on and must be paid at the time of issuance of the sale of structure document by the local Land Registry.
 Some of the rates are based on the actual sale price or appraised registered value of the house.
-The government appraised value of the house depends on the floor area of the house, number of floors, materials used (e.g. wood or concrete) and location.
+The government appraised value of the house depends on the location and floor area of the house, number of floors and materials used (e.g. wood or concrete).

 article source: samuiforsale